WanjiaRuan/cse-163-group-project/README.md

 - one.csv: dataset used for testing
 - two.csv: dataset used for testing

-## Direct Download
-If you have downloaded the project directly, please open the file "deliverable.py" to view and run the code for this program.
-Once this step is completed, run the testing

 ## Instructions
 # Gradescope
 **1.** Download the project directly from gradescope